getfem/getfem/doc/sphinx/source/userdoc/model_continuation.rst

 Numerical continuation and bifurcation
 --------------------------------------

-Let an algebraic problem coming from discretisation of a FEM-model can be written in the form
+Let an algebraic problem coming from discretisation of an FEM-model can be written in the form

 .. math::